THE TRACKLESS WILD

 And place before my longing eyes the children of the plains

-Yet little weep I for them both, my God steed and I
+Yet little reck I for them both, when my good steed and I

 And every bound my saino takes rewards a weary strife